redsofa/zmq-soundtouch/pull-zmq-event-collector-ws/README.md

 CREDIT :
 --------

-Note that the client-server code in this project is code from :
+Note that the client-server code in this project is from :

 https://github.com/golang-samples/websocket/tree/master/websocket-chat